Josh--M/curryleafsite/README.md

 # curryleafsite

-Code for the site is stored here.
+Code for the site is stored right here.